Jumbax/RoaREngine/README.md

 # RoaREngine

-RoaREngine is a tool for Unity meant for easly designing and implementing audio, helping whoever works in this field and simplify programmer’s life.
+RoaREngine is a tool for Unity meant for easily designing and implementing audio, helping whoever works in this field and simplify programmer’s life.

 DOWNLOAD: https://github.com/Jumbax/RoaREngine/releases